Francisca-Heii/milestone1-project/README.md

 ## Features:

-All the four pages features a fixed responsive navigation bar at the top with a logo on the left (Fran).
-You can click to go to any of the four pages, whether the user is on home page, about me, portfolio or contact page, it doesn't matter what page the user is on.
-The site is easy to navigate.
-The four pages have the same footer where the user can see the download cv icon, copy right information and social links, on click of each link, a new tab is open with the relevant social media homepage.
+All the four pages features a fixed responsive navigation bar at the top with a logo (Fran).
+You can click to go to any of the four pages, whether the user is on home page, about me, portfolio or contact page.
+It doesn't matter what page the user is on, the site is easy to navigate.
+The four pages have the same footer where the user can find the download cv icon, copy right information and social links.
+On click of each link, a new tab is open with the relevant social media homepage.

 #### [home.html](index.html)
 At the top of the page is a navigation bar with menu items on the right, and a logo on the left.
 This display when the site is viewed on desktop, laptop and medium devices.
-When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
+When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user will see a list of the menu items and they can click on each for information.
-The logo is clikable, when that ocuurs it brings the user to the home page.
+The logo is clikable, when that happen it brings the user to the home page.

  This page sart with a paragraph "Hi there!", next to that is my name displayed in black and grey fadding animation.
-Then followed by a text slide bar showing a brief introduction about myself, what I do, my passion and key things that I consider during the software development process in order to develop a quality product as per the customer's needs and requirements.
+Then followed by a text slide bar showing a brief introduction about myself, what I do, my passion and the key steps I take into consideration during the software development process in order to develop a quality product as per the customer's needs and requirements.

-Below the slide bar is a button "read more",when clicked it takes it takes the user to to the about me page.
+Below the slide bar is a button "read more",when clicked it takes the user to the about me page.
 Once the user hoovers over the button it goes black.
 The user can see my profile picture sitting on the right.

 At the bottom of the page is a clean, simple footer with a heading "need a printable version of my cv?" and a download here icon.When the user hoover over the download icon a black background color pops up with an orange color on the icons.
-On click of the download icon, it start downloading the cv and opens it in a word document in a new tab.
+On click of the download icon, it starts downloading the cv and opens it in a word document in a new tab.

 The user can then choose to print it out or save it for later use.
 In the middle is copy right information, lastly are social media links with a black background.
-The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens developer’s social media account in a new tab.
-The user can close the social media page and when they do that they still remain on the website and on the previous page they where on.
+The user can see all the five social media links the develpoer is on, when hoover on each of the links it goes orange,once the link is clicked it opens the developer’s social media account in a new tab.
+The user can close the social media page and when that happen the user still remains on the website and on the previous page they were on.

 #### [about.html](about.html)

 At the top of the page is a navigation bar with menu items on the right, and a logo on the left.
 This shows when the site is viewed on desktop, laptop and medium devices.
 When viewed on mobile devices at the top of the page is a collapsable hambuger menu and a log (Fran) on the left.On click  of the hambuger menu the user can see a list of the menu items and they can click on each for information.
-The logo is clikable, when that ocuurs it brings the user to the home page.
+The logo is clikable, when that occurs it brings the user to the home page.

 Below the navigation bar is a heading “Why work with me”.
 Below that the user can see three blue background web icons with text below them.
 The text is meaningful, it also helps to communicate the concept of the icons in relation to my website so that the users can clearly get the meaning behind each web icon.